A group of friends raise their pint glasses at the Rare Beer Picnic

 Winter Beer Dabbler 2022 / Hunter Meyer

-The Beer Dabbler puts on other top-tier fests as well, including the Pride Beer Dabbler in June.
-In years past this event has featured unique beers for the fest – some with edible glitter.
+Beer Dabbler — the second life of the beloved print magazine The Growler — also puts on other top-tier fests, including the Pride Beer Dabbler in June.
+In years past, this event has featured everything from experimental beer to edible glitter.

 A poker gets plunged into a beer at Schell's BockFest

-While you won’t find any beer other than Schell’s here, this fest more than makes up for lack of variety with substance.
-Schell’s sprawling campus is iconic — like being transported high atop a hill in Germany – and their bock beer is a wonderful interpretation of a malty -Old World style.
-You can even get it poked with a hot metal rod to caramelize the beer, which is a nice touch.
+While you won’t find any beer other than Schell’s here, BockFest more than makes up for its lack of variety with substance.
+Schell’s sprawling campus is iconic — like being transported high atop a hill in Germany – and their bock beer is a wonderful interpretation of a malty Old World-style.
+You can even poke it with a hot metal rod to caramelize the beer, which is a nice touch.

 Schell’s hosts one of Minnesota’s biggest Oktoberfests in the fall as well, firmly grasping New Ulm’s German roots with plenty of lederhosen, dirndl, pretzels and giant steins of its signature amber-colored, malt-forward beverage.
 Make a day of it by also swinging by such beloved local standbys as Kaiserhoff, Domeier’s and New Ulm’s iconic Hermann the German statue.